 Our gender pay gap is the result of the roles in which males and females work within the Trust and the rates of pay that those roles attract.
-For example roles such as cleaners and some teaching assistant roles are, in the vast majority of cases held by females and these roles generally sit in one of our lower pay ranges.
+For example, roles such as cleaners and some teaching assistant roles are, in most cases held by females and these roles generally sit in one of our lower pay ranges.
 This therefore has an influence on our gender pay gap.

-The mean gender pay gap is slightly increased on the previous year (+0.7%), with the median gender pay gap slightly reduced (-2.3%).
+The mean gender pay gap is slightly increased on the previous year (+3.8%), with the median gender pay gap slightly reduced (-0.1%).

 Bonus payments (that met the definition of a bonus) were paid in the relevant period.
-The gender gap for bonus payments is significantly skewed in this data due to the small proportion of staff included in the calculation.
-For example, only two male employees received a bonus payment in the snapshot period, one of which received £3000, the other £1000, so when averaged is £2000.
-In comparison, seven females received a bonus payment in the snapshot period with an average of £1000.
-This is why the gap is skewed.
+The gender gap for bonus payments is significantly skewed in this data due to the small proportion of staff included in the calculation and by the roles that those receiving bonus hold.
+For example, most female staff receiving bonuses were support staff and most males receiving bonuses were teachers.

-I confirm that the above information published here is accurate at the snapshot date of 31 March 2021 and fairly represents the gender pay gap information for the University of Kent Academies Trust.
+I confirm that the above information published here is accurate at the snapshot date of 31 March 2022 and fairly represents the gender pay gap information for the University of Kent Academies Trust.

+Philip Storey

-Philip Storey Chief Executive Officer For and on behalf of the University of Kent Academies Trust
+Chief Executive Officer

+For and on behalf of the University of Kent Academies Trust

-March 2022
+March 2023